"Granny tax" is hard sell for Conservatives

 The scrapping of the 50p income tax rate is a case in point.

-It pleases vociferous right-wingers in his party, who object to high taxes on principle, but risks alienating droves of low- and middle-income people whose votes are crucial.
+It pleases vociferous right wingers in his party, who object to high taxes on principle, but risks alienating much larger numbers of low and middle income people whose votes are crucial.

 Yet Osborne went ahead with the measure because he is convinced that the 50p rate sent out a negative message to investors that was harmful to growth, while failing to raise significant amounts of cash because of widespread avoidance.

+He mounted a passionate defence of his decision to lower the rate during back-to-back TV interviews on Thursday morning.

-"How can you possibly justify a tax rate that is doing enormous damage to the British economy, that the rest of the world looks at and laughs at, and yet raises no money?" he told BBC Radio 4 in one of a blizzard of Thursday morning interviews.
+"How can you possibly justify a tax rate that is doing enormous damage to the British economy, that the rest of the world looks at and laughs at, and yet raises no money?" he told BBC Radio 4.

-He also seized on an announcement early on Thursday by drugmaker GlaxoSmithKline, which confirmed plans to invest more than 500 million pounds in manufacturing in Britain in response to a government plan to cut the level of corporation tax applied to income from patents.
-The plan was confirmed in the budget.

-GSK's investment, which will create 1,000 jobs, was expected but the timing of the statement was a boost to Osborne.

-The chancellor also said his budget was not a gift to the wealthy because he had closed a series of tax loopholes and raised stamp duty on properties worth 2 million pounds or more.
+Osborne insisted that the wealthiest people would not be better off despite the tax cut because he had closed a series of tax loopholes and raised stamp duty on properties worth 2 million pounds or more.
 These measures would raise five times more money for the Treasury than the scrapped 50p rate, he said.

+He also denied that he was taking money from pensioners, saying that none of them would lose any cash and they were about to benefit from a substantial rise in the basic state pension.

-Osborne emphasised a deeper-than-expected cut in corporation tax that he said would stimulate growth and job creation, as well as a faster-than-expected rise in the tax-free allowance that he said would leave 23 million workers better off.
+Osborne emphasised a faster-than-expected rise in the tax-free allowance that he said would leave 23 million workers better off, as well as a deeper-than-expected cut in corporation tax that he said would stimulate growth and jobs creation.

-However, IFS research painted a slightly more nuanced picture on personal tax.
-Pensioners would lose the least from all tax and benefit changes implemented by the coalition by April 2014, the IFS said, but households with children would lose the most - hardly a crowd-pleasing prospect.

-The IFS also said that an increasing number of people earning "above-average but relatively modest salaries" were being caught in the net of the 40 percent tax band.
-That weakens Osborne's point about the tax-free allowance because it means that for some families, what they gain in allowance will be partly lost in higher tax on the rest of their income.

-That sort of language is particularly dangerous for Conservatives, who under Cameron's leadership have tried very hard to shed their reputation as the party of the rich.
+That sort of language is particularly dangerous for Conservatives, who under Cameron's leadership have tried very hard to shed their image as a party protecting the interests of the rich 'hunting and fishing' set to the detriment of the poor.

 "PYRRHIC VICTORY"

+Both Cameron and Osborne come from wealthy backgrounds, were educated at exclusive private schools and speak in the distinctive accent of the upper class, which does not help their efforts to change the party's traditional image.

-Conservatives face the additional difficulty that their Liberal Democrat partners tend to claim credit for anything the government does that is helpful to lower-income people.
+Osborne faces the additional difficulty that his Liberal Democrat coalition partners tend to claim credit for anything the government does that is helpful to lower income people.

-The 2012 budget supports that interpretation because raising the tax-free allowance for workers was a long-standing Lib Dem policy, while removing the 50p rate was a Conservative plan.
+The 2012 budget supports that interpretation because raising the tax-free allowance for workers was a central and long-standing Lib Dem policy, while removing the 50p rate is clearly a Conservative-branded measure.

-"We have fought like tigers to get 3.5 billion pounds back into the pockets of the 23 million lowest earners in our country, and the Conservatives have fought very hard for a Pyrrhic victory for 300,000 rich people," Liberal Democrat member of parliament Tim Farron told Reuters after the budget.
+"We have fought like tigers to get 3.5 billion pounds back into the pockets of the 23 million lowest earners in our country, and the Conservatives have fought very hard for a Pyrrhic victory for 300,000 rich people," Liberal Democrat MP Tim Farron told Reuters after the budget.

 The Liberal Democrats have seen their support collapse since they joined the coalition because they have been associated with austerity measures that many of their voters do not support.